equivalent/scrapbook2/archive/blogs/2017-11-28-lesson-learned-after-trying-elixir-as-a-ruby-developer.md

 point I want to demonstrate here is that we introduced a security bug thanks to introduction of state that is not part of responsibility of the object.

-Developer who implemented `process_data` method and uses the `@user` instance variable is not aware of another developer introduced `attr_accessor :user` (which sets and reads `@user` internally) for security checking.
+The developer who implemented `process_data` method is using the `@user` instance variable and he/she is not aware that  another developer introduced `attr_accessor :user` (which sets and reads `@user` internally) for security checking.

-Now when we try to process an invoice of a Admin user, regular moderator will suddenly have delete permission by end of the execution.
+Now when we try to process an invoice of a Admin user, regular Moderator user will suddenly have delete permission by end of the execution.
 Now yes this is hypothetical issue that would be probably discovered thanks to code reviews but the point is that it doesn't ever have to be concern if it was